-Always protect your eyes with an approved face mask.
+Always protect your eyes with an approved facemask with the appropriate filter.

 Use gloves and proper protective clothing which are dry and not soiled by oil or grease.

 Avoid exposing skin to the ultra violet rays produced by the arc.